roth-hex-lab/roth-hex-lab.github.io/content/authors/victor/_index.md

 ---

-Victor is a PhD candidate at the Professorship for Machine Intelligence in Orthopaedics of the TU Munich.
+Victor is a Doctoral candidate at the Professorship for Machine Intelligence in Orthopaedics of the TU Munich.
 His research interest include Human-Robot-Interactions and how to develop and train robots to be more adaptive to user interactions and their use-cases.
 He has received both his bachelor's and master's degree in mechanical engineering and robotics, cognition, intelligence, respectively, from the TU Munich.